Blog

 2. Employee engagement increases employee satisfaction and happiness

 Employees must be satisfied with their work or else their interest and enthusiasm will wane soon enough.
-Employees that are highly engaged are satisfied with their efforts and effect.
+Employees who are highly engaged are satisfied with their efforts and effect.
 They have a connection between their work and the company for which they work.
 This leads to increased happiness, which benefits business morale, productivity, and so on.

 3. Employee engagement creates better customer service